aarossig/nrfnet/README.md

 ## trivia

-This README was written over an SSH connection that was established over a nerfnet wireless link.
+This README was written using an SSH connection that was established over a nerfnet wireless link.

 This protocol is vulnerable to pretty much every attack known to exist.
 Here